 You should be able to control how and whether Cookies will be accepted by your web browser.
 Most browsers offer instructions on how to reset the browser to reject Cookies in the "Help" section of the toolbar.
 If you reject our Cookies, certain features and conveniences of this Website may not work properly, but you do not have to accept our Cookies in order to productively use many features of the Website.

-In order to subscribe to our newsletter or email updates, you will need to provide your email address and zip code in the opt-in form available in our homepage banner and website footer.
-By participating in Teach For America campaigns, you will automatically be subscribed to receive email updates from us.
-At any time, you can choose to opt-out of receiving additional newsletters or updates from us by clicking the "unsubscribe" option when updating your contact information in the email link.
+Newsletters and Updates In order to subscribe to our newsletter or email updates, you will need to input your name, email address, and undergraduate education information in the "Newsletter Signup" link ("Newsletter Link").
+During this process, you may also provide other Personally Identifiable Information, such as your ethnicity and an alternate email address.
+At any time, you can choose to opt out of receiving additional newsletters or updates from us by clicking the "unsubscribe" option when updating your contact information in the Newsletter Link.